Nuitka/Nuitka/README.txt

 Consider e.g. the module attribute "__name__" which likely is only ever be read, so its value could be predicted to a constant string known at compile time.
 This can then be used as input to the constant folding.

 Currently there is module variable usage analysis, but only "__name__" is currently actually optimized.
+Also builtin exception name references are optimized if they are uses as module level read only variables.

-At this stage it is more a proof of concept in Nuitka and will need considerably more work, so that the whole node tree contains only one form of assignments.
-Until then we cannot implement this fully.
+Status: At this stage it is more a proof of concept in Nuitka and will need considerably more work, before it can be applied to local variables and their values.

 ** Builtin Call Prediction